-We have delivered 792 (2021: 668) affordable homes in the year.
-This includes developing 56 homes (2021: 9 homes) in partnership with other registered providers as we aim to deliver as many homes as possible in the UK.
+We have delivered 922 (2022: 792) affordable homes in the year.
+This includes developing 45 homes (2022: 56 homes) in partnership with other registered providers as we aim to deliver as many new homes as possible in the UK.

-In March 2019, Orbit signed a Strategic Partnership with Homes England to deliver 2,762 homes, due to delays to the acquisition of land during the pandemic we have negotiated a reduction in the number of homes to be delivered under this agreement to 2,414.
-We have registered 1,234 starts on site, this is lower than our original forecast reflecting the impact of the pandemic which has delayed our start on sites.
-We have received £119.6m grant from Homes England since the start of the programme
+In March 2019, Orbit signed a Strategic Partnership with Homes England to deliver 2,762 homes.
+Due to delays in the acquisition of land during the pandemic we have negotiated a reduction in the number of homes to be delivered under this agreement to 2,361.
+We have registered 2,136 starts on site and have received £120.3 million grant from Homes England since the start of the programme

-On 8th March 2022, Orbit signed a further Strategic Partnership with Homes England to deliver a further 1,500 homes.
-The total grant awarded was £103.9m, there was no grant claimed during the year ended 31 March 2022.
+On 8 March 2022, Orbit signed a second Strategic Partnership with Homes England to deliver a further 1,500 homes.
+The total grant awarded was £103.9 million and £6.6 million was claimed during the year ended 31 March 2023.